gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 | body | PaymentInitializationRequest | yes | Request body |

-Start the payment initiation process for UPI and QR code.
+PUse this API to inititate payment using UPI, BharatQR, wherein the UPI requests are send to the app and QR code is displayed on the screen.

 *Returned Response:*